 - Medications that affect driving

-Even though the city does not have a lot of drunk driving accidents, these accidents can have devastating effects on accident victims and their families.
+Although Knoxville has a surprisingly low number of drunk driving accidents, these accidents can have devastating effects on accident victims and their families.
 According to the Knoxville Regional Transportation Planning Organization (TPO), vehicle crashes involving driving under the influence kill 27 Knoxville residents and seriously injure about 67 people annually on average.

 Steps to Take After a Knoxville Car Accident